IosifIulianPetrila/C/README.md

+<h1>The C programming language along with @C – augmented version of C programming language</h1>

 @C is the augmented version of C programming language which contains a series of low-level and high-level facilities in order to enlarge the language usage spectrum to various computing systems, operations, users.
 The @C approach, preserve the spirit of C language and its basic characteristics through compatibility with the standard version but also allow rejuvenation and bring C language to the present programming languages state of the art.

 Iosif Iulian Petrila (2022). "@C – augmented version of C programming language". arXiv:2212.11245. <https://arxiv.org/abs/2212.11245>